Skip to main content

 Still from Trick 'r Treat (2007)

-Fairytales remain a relevant and powerful form of storytelling because of their ability to be constantly reinterpreted and retold, making them relatable enough for most generations.
-That they are usually drenched in sexual connotations and concerned with the awakening of sexuality renders them even more potent.
-The renowned psychologist Bruno Bettelheim – also a follower of Sigmund Freud and an important contributor to psychoanalysis - proposed in his book “The Uses of Enchantment: The Meaning and Importance of Fairy Tales”, that the fairytale is an important part of helping children define who they are and what their place is in the world.
+Fairy tales remain a relevant and powerful form of storytelling because of their ability to be constantly reinterpreted and retold, making them relatable enough for new generations of listeners/readers.
+That they are often rife with sexual connotations and concerned with the awakening of sexuality renders them even more potent.
+The renowned psychologist Bruno Bettelheim – also a follower of Sigmund Freud and an important contributor to psychoanalysis - proposed in his book “The Uses of Enchantment: The Meaning and Importance of Fairy Tales”, that the fairy tale is an important part of helping children define who they are and what their place is in the world.
 Bettelheim believed that by hearing about life-threatening problems and potential threats, children are given vital information that operates on a subconscious level, educating them about the struggles of life, and that these struggles are actually an intrinsic part of our existence.
-Like Plato, Bettelheim maintained that the education of children should begin with the telling of myths and that the fairytale presented a model for behaviour; giving meaning and value to our lives.
+Like Plato, Bettelheim maintained that the education of children should begin with the telling of myths and that the fairy tale presented a model for behaviour; giving meaning and value to our lives.
 He commented: “As children, we need monsters to instruct us in the ways of the world.”

 Popular posts from this blog